LiYing2010/kotlin-web-site/docs_zh/topics/power-assert.md

 }
 ```

-The output shows the intermediate results of functions calls:
+The output shows the intermediate results of 函数 calls:

 ```text
 Assertion failed